 The ICAV will pay this deducted tax to the Irish Revenue Commissioners.
-In the case of a transfer of Shares, to fund this Irish tax liability the ICAV may appropriate or cancel other Shares held by the Shareholder.
+In order to fund this Irish tax liability, the ICAV may appropriate or cancel other Shares held by the Shareholder.
 This may result in further Irish tax becoming due.

-Generally, a Shareholder will have no further Irish tax liability in respect of the redemption or transfer.
-However, if the Shareholder is a company for which the redemption or transfer payment is a trading receipt, the gross payment (including the Irish tax deducted) less the cost of acquiring the Shares will form part of its taxable income for self-assessment purposes and the Shareholder may set off the deducted tax against its corporation tax liability.
+Generally, a Shareholder will have no further liability to Irish tax in respect of any payment received in respect of the transfer of Shares.
+However, if the Shareholder is a company for which the payment is a trading receipt, the payment less the cost of acquiring the Shares will form part of its taxable income for self-assessment purposes and the Shareholder may set off the deducted tax against its corporation tax liability.

-If Shares are not denominated in euro, a Shareholder may be liable (on a self-assessment basis) to Irish capital gains taxation on any currency gain arising on the redemption or transfer of the Shares.
+Additionally, if Shares are not denominated in Euro, a Shareholder may be liable (on a self-assessment basis) to Irish capital gains tax on any currency gain arising on the transfer of the Shares.